matteobarbera/mavlab_wiki_fork/Cyberzoo.md

+# Safety

+In order to fly drones at the Cyberzoo, you need to adhere to the safety rules.
+Please contact the [responsible person](wiki/Responsible-Persons) to receive a safety briefing.

 # About

 The Cyberzoo is an indoor arena where we perform our tests.
 It is equipped with a motion tracking system so that we may also record ground-truth data for validation.
 After reading this page you should be able to use the CyberZoo and perform flights, do measurements, read log files, interface with MATLAB, etc.